 Eligibility by Grade

 Students must be in their second semester of sixth or seventh grade for consideration.
-Because our school is in the transition of joining the NJHS, this is the only time current eighth grade candidates are eligible to join and receive awards in May 2017.
 Please note that in traditional 9-12 high schools, ninth graders are not eligible for NJHS membership.

 Qualifications for membership